fsdn-projects/FSDN/README.md

 `receiver -> signature` searches both instance members and functions.
 However, when you use `=>` instead of `->`, it searches instance members only.

-For instance members, the specified query matches the following special cases:
+Only for the query contains `=>`, the following special rules are applied:

 1. it matches `arg -> receiver -> returnType`.
 2. a query to search parameterless members (`receiver => propertyType`) also matches instance methods which signature is `receiver => unit -> propertyType`.